 A flinty New Englander turned DC beltway "insider," Beth turned to knitting then dyeing, for sanity's sake.
 After a career as a Marine Corps Officer she found her next calling as a school administrator and teacher (K-8 and preschool).
-When not knitting, dyeing or homeschooling her two high schoolers, she spends time teaching local home school enrichment classes in science and literature, and after-school programs and summer camps in knitting and sewing.
-She ultimately expanded her teaching to seniors and disabled veterans for the purpose of peaceful and therapeutic leisure through knitting.
+When not knitting, dyeing or dogsitting, she spends time teaching local home school enrichment classes in science and literature, and after-school programs and summer camps in knitting and sewing.
+She ultimately expanded her teaching to seniors and the disabled for the purpose of peaceful and therapeutic leisure through knitting.

-Born and raised in Tiverton, RI she obtained her Journalism degree and her education in FUN at UNC-Chapel Hill, and lived 6 years in Southern California before settling in Silver Spring, MD with her husband of 23 years and two teenage daughters.
+Born and raised in Tiverton, RI she obtained her Journalism degree and her education in FUN at UNC-Chapel Hill, and lived 6 years in Southern California before settling in Silver Spring, MD with her husband of 24 years, with whom she successfully raised, homeschooled and launched their two daughters.
 Beth draws her inspiration for hand-dyes from nature, friends and family.
 Colorways are often named for and through inspirational friends, places, experiences, customers and shop owners.

 Family plays an important role in the business -- it's all hands on deck.
 We are truly blessed to have our daughters, mothers, sisters and cousins as part of the Susquehanna Knitting Company, LLC story and ever so grateful to David for his perseverance, brute strength, and tolerance for a whole lot of yarn.